mathieulabs/korean-anki-decks/korean/grammar/README.md

 - `Korean_Grammar::Function::Quotations` - Quotation patterns
 - `Korean_Grammar::Function::Additional_Information` - Provides additional information
 - And more...

+**Note:** Function tags are used to automatically generate the **Related** section on cards.
+Grammar points sharing the same function tag will appear as related to each other.
+Additionally, some cards have **manual relations** that have been specifically added beyond the automatic function tag matching.

 #### Relations Tags
 - `Korean_Grammar::Relations::Has_Different_Meanings` - Grammar points that have multiple distinct meanings (each meaning has its own card)